 The next two miles are now spent on the tops as you cross huge pasture fields looking to your left at Wharram Percy Farm that is open to your view only.
 Its other three sides are surrounded by the farm plantation.
 Once you have past the level of the farm it will no longer attract your attention.
 This will be now focused on the opening dale directly in your path.
 This is Deep Dale which you skirt round to its right.
 As you reach the head of the dale look to its far end.
 On a clear day you will see a church and large house.
-These are the heart of the deserted village of Wharram Percy (pictured) which has evidence of Iron Age origins, a medieval history and a recent past.
-The village was abandoned in the 1960's but the church (partly) and the railway house (fully) stand as a ghostly reminder to the village's past.
-I always stop for a while to contemplate at the village, I'm sure you will too.
+There is more to see besides once you reach one of the most celebrated deserted villages in the country.
+This village is Wharram Percy.
+The Church is at the heart of the deserted village of Wharram Percy which has evidence of Iron Age origins, a medieval history and a recent past.
+The village was cleared by the landowner in favour of sheep in the 16th century but the church (partly) and the railway house (fully) stand as a ghostly reminder to the village's past.
+I always stop for a while to contemplate at the village, I am sure you will too.

 I lingered in Wharram Percy as long as I could, Knowing I had more miles to go before finishing todays stage.
 I took a final glance at the pristine houses of the ghostly Wharram Percy and turned my attention back to the continuation of the Wolds Way.
 After the village I walked along the little beck to follow a bridleway past a disused quarry until you reach railway house.
 Here rejoin the road and walk into Wharram le Street.
 Beyond Wharram le Street, which stands on the busy B1248.
 Take care crossing the road.